TamimiGitHub/faa-sam-demo/500-Flight-Plan.md

    sam run configs/agents/flightPlan.yaml
    ```

-1. Navigate back to the SAM WebUI instance and observe the new agent
+1. Navigate back to the SAM WebUI instance and observe the new agent.

 ## Step 3: Analyze Flight Plan Adherence